Warning of instability, Dutch PM calls for gradual British departure from EU

 "It would be unwise to force a rapid departure.
 It would be prudent to give Britain time," he told parliament.
 "There is a serious economic problem that could hurt the financial position of Britain and have consequences for the rest of Europe."

-He said he preferred the process to happen "as soon as possible" but did not give a time frame.
+He said he preferred the process to happen "as soon as possible" but didn't give a time frame.